imansmallapple/mkdocs/docs/application-development/environment-setup-config/full-public-sdk.md

 #### Get the Full SDK

-1. Obtain the latest OpenHarmony SDK from the OpenHarmony daily build pipline [Daily Build - OpenHarmony CI](https://ci.openharmony.cn/workbench/cicd/dailybuild/dailylist).
+1. Obtain the latest OpenHarmony SDK from the OpenHarmony daily build pipeline [Daily Build - OpenHarmony CI](https://ci.openharmony.cn/workbench/cicd/dailybuild/dailylist).
 The daily build pipeline builds system images, SDKs, etc.

    Use conditional filtering, such as selecting the project as openharmony, selecting the target branch OpenHarmony-4.1-Release, selecting a date from the previous month, or manually choosing a range.

    In the daily build or rolling build, find **ohos-sdk-full_4.1-Release**, and click on the download link to choose and download the full package, which includes Full-SDK for Windows and Linux.
-(If daily build SDK is not compatible with your version of DevEco Studio, try to use rolling build SDK instead)
+(If daily build SDK is not compatible with your version of DevEco Studio, try to use rolling build SDK instead).

+   **Note:** While this guide uses the `4.1-Release` version as an example, more recent SDK versions, such as `5.0.0-Release` with API version 12, are also available.
+Make sure to select the version that matches your requirements.

 <img src='../images/image19.png'>